Ruud's Commodore Site Home Email

 Theory: future expansion.

-I'm using D64 images at the moment but this means we have to deal with a certain incompatibility like having no half tracks.
-Using G64 images could solve this problem and some others.
+I'm using D64 images at the moment but this means we have to deal with a certain incompatibility like not having half tracks.
+Using G64 images could solve this and some other problems.

 Theoretically 1541LPT should work with all known 1541 models.
 But for practical reasons I adapted a 1541-II.
 There has to be some soldering done.